 - A Regional Mobility Authority (RMA) is a local transportation authority that can build, operate, and maintain toll roads, as well as other transportation projects.
-The Texas Legislature authorized the creation of RMAs in 2001 under

-Senate Bill 342.
+The Texas Legislature authorized the creation of RMAs in 2001 under Senate Bill 342.
 The Alamo Regional Mobility Authority is an independent governmental agency created by the Texas Transportation Commission and the Bexar County Commissioners Court in December 2003, to accelerate needed transportation projects in Bexar County.

-Sales tax - Sales taxes are the most prevalent source of transportation funding in the U.S. They are typically subject to a vote of the population at large and can be structured in many ways.
+Sales tax - Sales taxes are the most prevalent local source of transportation funding in the U.S. They are typically subject to a vote of the population at large and can be structured in many ways.
 San Antonio's current sales tax rate is 8.250%.
-Of that, the amounts collected for transportation improvements include 6% for TxDOT and 1% under the Advanced Transportation District (ATD) Sales Tax.
+Of that, the amounts collected for transportation improvements include 6.25% for the State of Texas, 1% for the City of San Antonio and 1% under the Advanced Transportation District (ATD) Sales Tax.
 The ATD is distributed: 0.250% San Antonio ATD (Advanced Transportation District); 0.500% VIA; and 0.250% to the State of Texas.